emipa606/ThoriumMod/README.md

 **Bionics:**
-You can upgrade all bionics to be more powerful! so if you want thorium arm, you need bionic arm, some thorium and you can make it better! also works in archotech **NOTE** that you don&apos;t actually make archotech bionics, you just upgrade them.
+You can upgrade all bionics to be more powerful! so if you want thorium arm, you need bionic arm, some thorium and you can make it better! also works in archotech **NOTE** that you don't actually make archotech bionics, you just upgrade them.
 Also for the time being the heddifs have no description, I will update it when I have more time.
 Bionic list:
 Thorium arm
 Thorium leg